am a plant population biologist with research focused in

 origins, dynamics, and conservation.

-Since joining the tree-ring lab at the UofA in September of 2013, my research efforts are focused on building demographic models to forecast the geographic distributions of trees in western North America, particularly with respect to climate change.
-This involves the integration of large datasets using multilevel statistical models, in order to estimate climatic and competitive niche parameters.
+Since joining the tree-ring lab at the University of Arizona in September of 2013, my research efforts are focused on building demographic models to forecast the geographic distributions of trees in western North America, particularly with respect to climate change.
+This involves the merging of large datasets using multilevel statistical models, in order to estimate climatic and competitive niche parameters.